What is Intelligent Automation? Why is it Important?

 Even the most basic RPA solutions can save a team's exponential amount of time and effort.
 For example, in a bank, reducing manual data entry and automating three business processes with RPA led to a 63% reduction in working hours.

-Hyper-automation is an epitome of intelligent automation, which forerunners are looking at.
+Hyper-automation is the epitome of intelligent automation, which forerunners are looking at.
 Although RPA remains the focal point of such solutions, it’s compiled by a broader range of AI abilities, like:

 - Optical Character Recognition